 Categories

 I spent the past weekend at the beautiful Stanford campus in Palo Alto attending a Python for Series60 Workshop given by the highly entertaining Jurgen Scheible.
 Met some awesome people whose work I’ve been tracking for a while – including Jukka Laurila, Kari Pulli and Joe McCarthy.

-One of the highlights of the weekend was having a lively conversation about industrial design, boating, why he doesn’t own a Vertu phone and how Motorola is doing in the Third World with Tero Ojanperä over dinner at the Carnelian Room (52 stories above San Francisco!).
+One of the highlights of the weekend was having a lively conversation about industrial design, boating, why he doesn’t own a Vertu phone and how Motorola is doing in the Third World with Tero Ojanperä [link no longer available] over dinner at the Carnelian Room (52 stories above San Francisco!).
 Other highlights include making it to Manlio’s birthday party at the Hemlock bar (a place I seem destined to visit every time I go to SF), hanging out with Raffel, Cameron and significant others for Sunday brunch, dinner with Andreas and meeting up with Mor and Tonya for a great snack at Tartine…

+Categories